How to speak English fluently? Learn to speak English with confidence. We help you learn English how to speak.

 2. Learn Phrases, Not Just Words

-• Chunk-Based Learning: Instead of memorizing individual words, focus on learning entire phrases or expressions.
-This approach, known as chunk-based learning, helps you speak more fluidly and naturally.
-For example, learn the phrase “I need water” as a whole rather than breaking it down into separate words.
+Instead of memorizing individual words, focus on learning complete phrases or expressions.
+This approach, called chunk-based learning, helps you speak more fluently.
+For example, learn the phrase “I need water” as a whole instead of breaking it into separate words.
+This method will help you speak more like a native, and you’ll be able to use phrases naturally in everyday conversations.

 3. Use New Language Immediately